 African Kudu for Sale

 Majestic Greater Kudu taxidermy shoulder mount.
-Straight facing with relaxed expression.
-Quality of taxidermy is rated "Nice".
+Straight facing with a relaxed expression.
+The quality of taxidermy is rated "Nice".
 Good hair and detailing with a great mane.
 Symmetrical horns measure 47" around curl.
 This African antelope is mounted on a beautiful walnut plaque in the shape of Africa.
-Plaque has natural-looking African grass attached.
+The plaque has natural-looking African grass attached.
 This unique piece would make a nice addition to the trophy room.

 Scientific Name: Tragelaphus strepsicerosSize: 83" tall x 56" wide x 30" deep

 Weight: 80 lbs.

 Wall hanger is attached.
 Hangs from single, heavy duty screw.

 The greater kudu is considered by many to be the most handsome of the spiral horn antelopes, which includes the bongo, eland, nyala, bushbuck, and sitatunga.

 Kudu, both the greater kudu and its close cousin the lesser kudu, have stripes and spots on the body, and most have a chevron of white hair on the forehead between the eyes.

 Greater kudu bulls have long, spiral horns; occasionally a female will have small ones.
 The greater kudu's horns are spectacular and can grow as long as 72 inches, making 2 1/2 graceful twists.
 These beautifully shaped horns have long been prized in Africa for use as musical instruments, honey containers, and symbolic ritual objects.
 In some cultures, the horns are thought to be the dwelling places of powerful spirits, and in others, they are a symbol of male potency.
 The horns are seldom used in defense against predators; nor are they an impediment in wooded habitats-the kudu tilts the chin up and lays the horns against the back, moving easily through dense bush.